Structuring Collective Action with LLM-Guided Evolution: From Ill-Structured Problems to Executable Heuristics: The ECHO–MIMIC Framework

 \section{The ECHO–MIMIC Framework}

-We implement the four stage decomposition above in two coupled phases.
+ECHO–MIMIC is an end-to-end framework to think about collective action problems.
+We first start by breaking down any collective action problem into the four stages discussed in the previous section.
+We then implement the four stage decomposition in two coupled phases.
 First, ECHO discovers executable heuristics (Stages 2–3), followed by MIMIC, which discovers mechanisms to adopt them (Stage 4).
 Both phases follow the same design philosophy: the LLM serves as the variation engine, generating, mutating, crossing over, repairing, and reflecting on candidates, while the Evolutionary Algorithm supplies selection pressure via computable fitness.